notesbytom/notesbytom/radius/windows_radius.md

 * Regular Expressions: \. = literal-dot; .+ = one or more characters; ...
 * Windows Groups on a single line only need to match one (logical OR)
   * Groups on separate match condition lines - each match condition must be true (logical AND)
+* RADIUS Attributes: Standard
+ * Service-Type = Administrative (for Privileged Users, level 15); "Login" would be priv-1.
+ * Class = Administrator (Privileged Users on some equipment)
+ * There may also be vendor-specific attributes available.
+See vendor support documentation.

 ## Port Numbers